List of Red Digital Cinema cameras: DSMC

 Scarlet M-X shoots regular speeds of up to 30fps at 4K and up to 120 fps at 2k.
 At 5K, it can't exceed 18fps.

 DSMC2

 DSMC2 cameras are modular and can be customised in various configurations.
 Several lens mounts can be attached to the camera.
 Differences to the former DSMC line are reduced size and weight, cable-less connections, as well as the addition of Apple ProRes and Avid DNx.

 Ranger

 Ranger cameras are non-modular and come complete with a comprehensive I/O and power array.
 They are designed for demanding, higher budget studio work.
 The Ranger Monstro 8K VV was introduced as available for rental only, a first for Red.

 DSMC3

 DSMC3 cameras are modular and can be customised in various configurations.
+Differences to the former DSMC2 line are simplified compression options (LQ, MQ and HQ instead of ratios), more competitive pricing for Netflix shooters, and including more I/O on the body.
 Several lens mounts can be attached to the camera, adapted from the RF mount.
-Differences to the former DSMC2 line are simplified compression options (LQ, MQ and HQ instead of ratios), more competitive pricing for Netflix shooters, and including more I/O on the body.
+The V-Raptor [X], Komodo-X and V-Raptor XE cameras are also available with native Z-mount, distinguished by a yellow lens locking mechanism.